cartesi/docs/cartesi-rollups/development/creating-application.md

 For example, create a Python project.

 ```
-sunodo create new-app --template python.
+sunodo create new-dapp --template python.
 ```

-This command creates a `new-app` directory with essential files for your dApp development.
+This command creates a `new-dapp` directory with essential files for your dApp development.

 - `Dockerfile`: Contains configurations to build a complete Cartesi machine with your app's dependencies.
 Your backend code will run in this environment.